yugr/SchoolTracker/README.md

 ```
 (this is mainly used for debugging).

-To print station mapping, use
+To print metro station mapping, use
 ```
 $ python3 --print-metro-map ...
 ```